 The student activities fee of $351.00 is used by the Association of Amherst Students to fund organizations, clubs, and special interest groups for activities.
 Six dollars of the fee helps to underwrite the Five College Performing Arts Program.
 This cooperative program allows students to receive a discounted ticket price for all Fine Arts Center sponsored programs.
 The fee also contributes to the support of a wide variety of student group programs that develop social life, educate and build community as well as, student newspapers, magazines, radio station, yearbook, and student government.
 In addition to the student activities fee, there is a $60.00 residential life fee (not required of off-campus students) which is used to promote cultural, educational, and social activities in the residential units, and a $42.00 campus center programs fee used to promote all campus programs.

-Each student new to Amherst College, or former student re-entering, is charged a $175.00 fee unless this deposit has previously been paid.
-Included in the $175.00 guarantee deposit is a non-refundable $25.00 transcript fee which provides all students the opportunity to receive transcripts upon request with no additional charge.
-The $150.00 balance of this deposit is refundable after a student graduates or otherwise leaves the College, less any unpaid charges on his/her account.
+Each student new to Amherst College, or former student re-entering, is charged a $150.00 fee unless this deposit has previously been paid.
+This deposit is refundable after a student graduates or otherwise leaves the College, less any unpaid charges on his/her account.

 The College has arranged for Gallagher Student Health & Special Risk to make available to Amherst College students a special health insurance plan for services beyond the scope of the on-campus Student Health Services, including service at the University of Massachusetts Health Services.
-This benefit is available for the 2018/19 school year period of August 15, 2018 through August 14, 2019.
+This benefit is available for the spring 2019 semester period of Janaury 5, 2019 through August 14, 2019.
 Under the laws of the Commonwealth of Massachusetts, this coverage is required for all students, unless they are covered under a “continuing, substantially equivalent plan”.
 Note that health insurance coverage provided through a state Medicaid program may NOT be available outside of the state.
 Likewise, coverage provided by a health maintenance organization (HMO) may NOT be available outside its primary geographic area.